PlaidWeb/webmention.js/README.md

 ## Usage

-1. Copy webmention.js to your website and put it somewhere sensible
+1. Copy the Javascript file from the `static/` directory to somewhere on your website
 2. Put a `<div id="webmentions"></div>` where you want your webmentions to be embedded
 3. Put a `<script src="/path/to/webmention.js" async></script>`
-   somewhere on your page (typically inside `<head>` but it doesn't really
+    somewhere on your page (typically inside `<head>` but it doesn't really matter), replacing `/path/to/` with whatever directory the Javascript file is in
-    matter)
 4. You'll probably want to add some CSS rules to your stylesheet, in particular:

     `#webmentions img { max-height: 1.2em; margin-right: -1ex; }`